 Too Much Flexibility?

 As you can see, being flexible has benefits, but, yes, it’s possible to be TOO flexible.
 Excessive flexibility can be a sign that ligaments are too loose or lax.
 Ligaments are connective tissue that connect bone to bone and provide stability.
 About 5% of the population has ligaments that are genetically too “lax.”
 Lax ligaments with too much “give” cause joints to be excessively mobile and unstable.
 This is often referred to as hypermobile joints.
 Women are three times more likely than men to have this problem.
-As you might expect, hypermobility increases the risk for injury just as much or more than being inflexible.
+As you might expect, hypermobility increases the risk of injury just as much or more than being inflexible.
 When you have lax or loose ligaments, your muscles have to work harder to keep your joints stable.

 As mentioned, excessive flexibility is more common in women.
 Why is this?
 One theory is women are more flexible to accommodate pregnancy.
 As a fetus grows, it shifts a woman’s center of gravity forward.
 To compensate, women have to have a more flexible spine.
 Hormones are also a factor.
 Women have higher levels of estrogen, which gives them greater joint laxity and hypermobility.